jubinben98/hiragana-classification/ReadMe.md

       - `Hiragana Classification.ipynb`: Notebook used to train the ANN model.
   - `run.py`: Script to run the Flask app.
   - `config.py`: Configuration settings.
+  - `test-images\`: Contains hiragana images for testing.
+  - `web-app-screenshot`: Contains screenshot of the web interface.

 ## How to run using Docker (Recommended)